 The MDC has three guesthouses.
 All guesthouses are equipped with washing machines and dryers and are situated on the Campus.
 The price per room depends on the size of the room, and if you use it as a single or a double room.
-For details and reservations, please contact Sylvia Sibilak or Martina Warmbrunn who manages the guesthouses.
+For details and reservations, please contact Sylvia Sibilak or Bettina Warmbrunn who manages the guesthouses.

 Guesthouse 8 - Gate House

 The Gate House has 8 rooms in apartments available, equipped with three bathrooms and one kitchen.
 The room rates per night range from 37.00 € to 82.00 €.

 Guesthouse 54 – Hans-Gummel-House